 The size of the companies you invest in can affect the risk and returns.
 We examine the key characteristics of larger, medium-sized and smaller companies.

-Given that the Bank of England has cut interest rates to a fresh all-time low of just 0.25% and an increase isn’t expected to happen any time soon, it appears very likely that dividend-paying shares will remain popular among yield hungry UK investors.
+With low interest rates, it appears very likely that dividend-paying shares will remain popular among yield hungry UK investors.
 Here’s what you need to know.

 Investing in equities isn’t just a matter of deciding which shares or funds to buy and which markets to buy them in.
 Investors, professional or otherwise, will typically have their own style, strategy and long-term goals which will underpin their decisions.
 We examine five of the most popular.